alexmitelman/blog/content/blog/python-best-practice/Automating Python Best Practices for a New Project.md

 ### How to add mypy to git hooks?

-Obviously, we want make sure that Mypy runs before committing the code.
+Obviously, we want to make sure that Mypy runs before committing the code.
 Add following to `.pre-commit-config.yaml`:

 ```yaml
 -   repo: https://github.com/pre-commit/mirrors-mypy